 To see part of what motivates this suggestion consider Quine’s distinction between ‘notional’ and ‘relational’ readings of intentional attitude sentences.
 On a relational reading of the sentence ‘Mary wants a sloop’ there is a particular sloop that Mary wants.
 This can be captured in first-order logic as follows: ∃x (x is a sloop & Mary wants x).
 On this reading, the quantifier takes wide scope with respect to the verb ‘wants’.
 In contrast, on a notional reading of the sentence, where Mary wants a sloop but no sloop in particular, the quantifier must take narrow scope with respect to the verb ‘wants’.
-Since Quine was explicitly in favor of Russell’s (1905) treatment of quantified phrases such as ‘an F’ and ‘the F’, according to which quantifiers do not contribute denotations to propositions, but rather are incomplete symbols that combine with predicates to form meaningful sentences, when a quantifier takes narrow scope with respect to a verb such as ‘wants’ as in the case above, a full sentential complement is needed.
+Since Quine was explicitly in favor of Russell’s (1905) treatment of quantified phrases such as ‘an F’ and ‘the F’, according to which quantifiers do not contribute denotations to propositions, but rather are incomplete symbols that combine with predicates to form meaningful sentences, when a quantifier takes narrow scope with respect to a verb such as ‘wants’ as in the case given, a full sentential complement is needed.
 In short, given Russell’s theory of quantifiers, without a sentential complement following the verb ‘wants’, we would not be able to adequately represent the notional reading of ‘Mary wants a sloop’.
 Although on the surface it looks like we have a intentional state ascription which relates a subject to something structurally non-propositional, the logical form (at least given Quine’s other commitments) reveals that the subject is related to something with propositional structure.

 A number of contemporary philosophers and linguists have been impressed with the broad outlines of this Quinean idea and have argued that there are syntactic and semantic reasons for generalizing it.
-In their contribution, Larson, Ludlow, and den Dikken argue for propositionalism by considering the strong correlation between intensionality and syntax.
+In their contribution, Den Dikken, Larson, and Ludlow argue for propositionalism by considering the strong correlation between intensionality and syntax.
 Sentences create an intensional context when the following two features are present: the substitution of co-referring terms does not preserve truth; and the presence of a non-referring term need not induce falsity.
-Larson et al. first claim that intensionality is present in all clausal (sentential) complements following an intensional verb.
+Den Dikken et al. first claim that intensionality is present in all clausal (sentential) complements following an intensional verb.
 For example, intensionality effects are present with respect to the following sentences: ‘Max imagined that a unicorn was approaching’ and ‘Max imagined that Bill Pratt was approaching’.
 But intensional contexts also arise in what look to be simpler constructions.
-In what are commonly called ‘intensional transitive verbs’ such as wants, imagines, looks for, etc. which appear to take (or at least can take) noun phrase direct objects, we find substitution failures and the admissibility of non-referring terms.
+In what are commonly called ‘intensional transitive verbs’ such as wants, imagines, looks for, etc., which appear to take (or at least can take) noun phrase direct objects, we find substitution failures and the admissibility of non-referring terms.
 Moreover, on their surface, such constructions resist an analysis in terms of clausal complements.
 For example, it is at least not obvious that ‘Max imagined a unicorn’ is easily translatable into a sentence of the form ‘Max imagined a unicorn is F’ (for some appropriate F).
-However, via the syntax of non-finite complement constructions within the general framework of Chomsky (1995), Larson et al. argue that intensional transitive constructions are not transitives at all, but rather clausal complement constructions containing concealed syntactic material.
+However, via the syntax of non-finite complement constructions within the general framework of Chomsky (1995), Den Dikken et al. argue that intensional transitive constructions are not transitives at all, but rather clausal complement constructions containing concealed syntactic material.
 For example, a sentence such as ‘Max wants a bicycle’ looks to have the logical form of a simple two-place relation holding between Max and a bicycle, but semantic and syntactic tests reveal a hidden subject-term, ‘PRO’ (roughly equivalent in this case to ‘Max himself’) as well as a hidden verb, ‘to have’.
 Upon closer inspection, then, a proposition-expressing sentential complement is revealed and the logical form is closer to that of ‘Max wants that he himself have a bicycle’.